overcyber/skill_HomeAssistant/instructions/en.md

 next time you configure HA skill.
 So in this case add the AliceIgnore steps above for that device in Home Assistant.

-##Icons - and what they are
+## Icons - and what they are

-Icon - Description - state(where aplicable):
+Icon - Description - state(where applicable):

 - Battery - battery icon for device_class battery and device_class power